April 5 ~ Love An Idea Affair to Remember

 "There were many times my pants were so thin I could sit on a dime and tell if it was heads or tails," Tracy recalled.

 The first to win back-to-back Best Actor Oscars for Captains Courageous (Rudyard Kipling, 1937) and Boys Town (1938), Tracy was able to play drama and comedy with effortless skill.
 His characters were decent and unpretentious.
-He was Everyman, yet a stubborn, gruff fighter who cared.
+For audiences, he was Everyman, yet a stubborn, gruff fighter who cared.

 Laurence Olivier in 1981 admitted, "I've learned more about acting from watching Tracy than in any other way.
 He has great truth in everything he does."